attraktorhh/inkscape_laserplugin/README.md

 The default values are OK for engraving.
 For cutting adjust the feedrate to 100-200 mm/minute depending on the material thickness.

 In order to have stuff lasered in the right order put them on separate layers.
-Lower layers will be lasered first.
+The layers on top of the layer list will be lasered first.
 If you want to override the feedrate for a layer name it in the following way: "LAYERNAME [feed=150]".

 There is an additional plugin called eggbot_hatch from the eggbot project (http://egg-bot.com) included.
 It can put lines into closed paths - that way you can laser solid black or striped objects.